Bayesian Quantum Multiphase Estimation Algorithm: Introduction

-In this manuscript, we propose a QPE algorithm for the {\it parallel} (simultaneous) estimation of $d$ (eigen)phases $\boldsymbol{\theta} = (\theta_1, ..., \theta_d)$ of $U$, using a finite number of resources $N_T$.
-Here, $N_T$ is quantified as the total number of applications of a controlled-$U$ gate~\cite{GiovannettiPRL2006, HigginsNATURE2007, BerryPRA2009} and $\theta_j \in [0,2\pi]$ for all $j=1, ..., d$.
-The basic quantum circuit is shown in Fig.~\ref{fig1}(a).
-The parallel algorithm estimates $d$ parameters using a single ($d+1$)-dimensional ancilla qudit (e.g., a multi-level atom or a single photon in a multipath Mach-Zehnder interferometer) and involves generalized qudit Hadamard ($H_{d+1}$) and phase ($Z_{d+1}^{\boldsymbol{\phi}}$) gates.
-In contrast, multiphase estimation using a {\it sequential} scheme, see Fig.~\ref{fig1}(b), consists of $d$ different single phase estimations using ancilla qubits and qubit operations.
-We demonstrate that the parallel protocol achieves a sensitivity at the Heisenberg limit ($\sim N_T^{-1}$) for the simultaneous estimation of each $\theta_j$, as well as for arbitrary linear combinations of the $d$ phases.
-Our algorithm inherits important properties from Bayesian approaches to single parameter estimation~\cite{WiebePRL2016, PaesaniPRL2017, BonatoNATNANO2016, LiENTROPY2018, NolanARXIV} such as noise resilience and optimal use of measurement data, when compared to frequentist strategies~\cite{LiENTROPY2018}.
-The parallel estimation of $d$ parameters allows to exploit correlations in the $d$-dimensional Bayesian distribution that are not accessible by sequential protocols.
-These correlations minimize the uncertainty in the estimation of certain linear combinations of phases, overcoming the sensitivity achievable with the sequential scheme.
-We emphasize that our protocol is the first to demonstrate a Heisenberg-limited sensitivity for the simultaneous estimation of arbitrary vector parameters $\boldsymbol{\theta} \in [0, 2\pi]^d$, when fixing the total quantum resources.
-In previous works, the sensitivity of the multiparameter estimation at an optimal point is studied asymptotically in the number of repeated measurements~\cite{HumphreysPRL2013, RagyPRA2016, CiampiniSR2016, ProctorPRL2018, GePRL2018, GessnerPRL2018, OhPRR2020, GessnerNATCOMM2020} (e.g., using the quantum Fisher information matrix as a figure of merit~\cite{HelstromBOOK, PezzePRL2017}).
-Owing to the primary relevance of QPE in quantum technologies, we expect that our methods may be applied to a variety of relevant problems and algorithms related to joint estimation of multiple (eigen)phases.
+In this paper, we extend Kitaev's iterative QPE algorithm \cite{Kitaev1996,Kitaev2002,Higgins2007b, Berry2009, Wiebe2016} to the {\it parallel} (simultaneous) estimation of $d\geq1$ eigenphases $\boldsymbol{\theta} = (\theta_1, ..., \theta_d)$ of $U$, using a finite number of resources $N_T$.
+Here, $N_T$ is quantified as the total number of applications of a controlled-$U$ gate~\cite{Giovannetti2006,Higgins2007b,Berry2009}.
+In general, parallel multiphase estimation requires us to access phase correlations in the output state (which are optimally captured by a Bayesian approach) while avoiding the proliferation of marginal-probability tails in the $d$-dimensional posterior phase distribution.
+Our protocol achieves a sensitivity scaling $O(N_T^{-1})$ for the simultaneous estimation of arbitrary vector parameters $\boldsymbol{\theta} \in [0, 2\pi]^d$, as well as for arbitrary linear combinations of the $d$ phases.
+The algorithm inherits important properties from Bayesian approaches to single-parameter estimation~\cite{Pezze2007a,Wiebe2016,Paesani2017,Bonato2016,Li2018a,Nolan2020}, such as noise resilience and the optimal use of measurement data.
+The exploitation of correlations in the $d$-dimensional Bayesian distribution allows us to overcome the sensitivity achievable with the sequential scheme for the estimation of certain linear combinations of the phases, for fixed $N_T$.
+Owing to the primary relevance of QPE in quantum technologies, our methods may be applied to a variety of relevant problems and algorithms related to joint estimation of multiple (eigen)phases.